Download MP3 Audio Track

 That said, it is nevertheless vital that each of us deal with other human beings as our equals, as far as the image of God is concerned.
 Remembering that in God’s world there are no unimportant people, we need to act accordingly.
 Neither you nor I will ever meet a human being who is not as important to God as we are.
 There may be nothing about a person that is attractive or pleasing to us, and that person may, in fact, have so irresponsibly wasted his life that he stands guilty of serious negligence or wrongdoing.
 Still, he was created by God, and we need to act on the basis of his worth, not his present condition.

 In the long run, there is only one thing that can give us the power to practice equality in our dealings, and that is love.
 I speak here not of the weak, sentimental attitude that many mistake for love, but the strong disposition of will that disciplines us to act in the best interests of the other person, whether it is easy at the emotional level or not.
-This disposition will love others not because they are lovable but because it is right to do so, they having been created by God.
+With this disposition, we love others not because they are lovable but because it is right to do so, they having been created by God.

 “It is only in love that the unequal can be made equal” (Søren Kierkegaard).